CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Experimental Evaluation

 \subsection{Simulations against environmental and \texttt{sm2} algorithmic disparity}

-The third type of test aims to inquire how the performance of CBGL scales with respect to increasing environment area (and therefore to increased number of hypotheses), environment diversity, sensor angular range, and choice of overlying \texttt{sm2} method.
-CBGL is tested once in each of $N_E \simeq 4.5$\texttt{e}+$04$ environments, generated via the evaluation procedure of \cite{Filotheou2023a}, which utilises five established and publicly available benchmark datasets provided courtesy of the Department of Computer Science, University of Freiburg \cite{datasets_link}.
+The third type of test aims to inquire how the performance of CBGL scales with respect to increasing environment area (and therefore increased number of hypotheses), environment diversity, sensor angular range, and choice of overlying \texttt{sm2} method.
+CBGL is tested once in each of $N_E = 45402$ environments, generated via the evaluation procedure of \cite{Filotheou2023a}, which utilises five established and publicly available benchmark datasets provided courtesy of the Department of Computer Science, University of Freiburg \cite{datasets_link}.
+The environments' sizes vary according to fig. \ref{fig:c:time_analysis} (left).
 Each coordinate of the Point Cloud map of each environment is corrupted by noise $\sim\mathcal{N}(0,0.05^2)$ [m, m$^2$].
-The angular range of the range sensor varies according to the overlying \texttt{sm2} method used: for Normal Distribution Transform (NDT) \cite{ndt}, Fast Generalised ICP (FastGICP) \cite{fgi}, and Fast Voxelised Generalised ICP (FastVGICP) \cite{fvg}: $\lambda = 3\pi/2$ rad; for \texttt{x1}: $\lambda = 2\pi$ rad.
+The angular range of the range sensor varies according to the overlying \texttt{sm2} method used: for the Normal Distribution Transform (NDT) \cite{ndt}, Fast Generalised ICP (FastGICP) \cite{fgi}, and Fast Voxelised Generalised ICP (FastVGICP) \cite{fvg}: $\lambda = 3\pi/2$ rad; for \texttt{x1}: $\lambda = 2\pi$ rad.
 Measurement noise is $\sim \mathcal{N}(0,0.03^2)$ [m,m$^2$].
-As in subsection \ref{subsec:exp_a} the choice of field densities and $k$ is $(d_{\bm{l}},d_{\alpha},k) = (40, 2^5, 10)$.

-Figure \ref{fig:c:errors_and_time} illustrates that, with the exception of NDT, all versions of CBGL exhibit mean positional errors less than $1.0$ m; its combination with \texttt{x1} exhibits a mean error of approximately $0.5$ m.
+Figure \ref{fig:c:errors_and_time} illustrates that, with the exception of NDT, all versions of CBGL exhibit mean positional errors less than $1.0$ m; CBGL's combination with \texttt{x1} exhibits a mean error of approximately $0.5$ m.
 The evidence illustrate that CBGL is robust to sensor angular range, as the distributions of errors between bottom-$k$ ($\mathcal{H}_1$) sets are virtually indistinguishable for $k=10$.
-Figure \ref{fig:c:time_analysis} shows the execution time of CBGL combined with FastVGICP and \texttt{x1} as a function of environmental area, and that with \texttt{x1}'s timing breakdown with respect to (a) CBGL's total time minus \texttt{sm2} time and (b) computing map-scans, as proportions of total execution time.
+Figure \ref{fig:c:time_analysis} (left) shows the execution time of CBGL combined with FastVGICP or \texttt{x1} as a function of environmental area, and the timing breakdown of the combination of CBGL with \texttt{x1} (right) with respect to (a) CBGL's total time minus \texttt{sm2} time and (b) computing map-scans, as proportions of total execution time.